 We're going to leave you with these appetizers in the hope that you are now hungry for more.
-But beware of taking the principles briefly presented here and skipping directly to Section III of the book.
+But beware of taking the principles briefly presented here and skipping directly to Section 3 of the book.
 If you are looking for high finance and get-rich-quick schemes, this book might not be for you.
 The menu we propose is as follows:

-- First, an understanding of the firm, i.e. the source of all the cash flows that are the subject of our analysis (Section 1: A financial assessment of the firm). - Then an appreciation of markets, because it is they who are constantly valuing the firm (Section 2: Investors and financial markets). - Followed by the major financial decisions of the firm, viewed in the light of both market theory and organisational theory (Section 3: Value and financial strategy).
+- first, an understanding of the firm, i.e. the source of all the cash flows that are the subject of our analysis (Section 1: A financial assessment of the firm) - then an appreciation of markets, because it is they who are constantly valuing the firm (Section 2: Investors and financial markets) to be followed by - the major financial decisions of the firm, viewed in the light of both market theory and organisational theory (Section 3: Value and financial strategy).

-Finally, if you persevere through all this, you will get to taste the dessert, as Section IV presents several practical, current topics in financial management.
+Finally, if you persevere through the foregoing, you will get to taste the dessert, as Section 4 presents several practical, current topics in financial management.